egstad/dotcom-frontend/docs/pull_request_template.md

 ## Checklist

-- [ ] I didn't half ass these updates and feel proud of my work
+- [ ] I didn't half-ass these updates and feel proud of my work
 - [ ] Code has been commented for clarity, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings